vximoraes/auto-stock/README.md

 # Auto parts stock management CRUD
-A simple CRUD to solidify my knowledge about using Dictionaries and Functions.
+A simple CRUD that runs in the console to solidify my knowledge about using Dictionaries and Functions.

 ## Technologies